wdporter/i-am-that-vuepress/34-mind-is-restlessness-itself/readme.md

 **M:**&ensp;Nor sorrow.
 Only freedom.
 Happiness depends on something or other and can be lost; freedom from everything depends on nothing and cannot be lost.
 Freedom from sorrow has no cause and, therefore, cannot be destroyed.
 Realise that freedom.

 **Q:**&ensp;Am I not born to suffer as a result of my past?
 Is freedom possible at all?
 Was I born of my own will?
-Am I not just a creäture?
+Am I not just a creature?

 **M:**&ensp;What is birth and death but the beginning and the ending of a stream of events in consciousness?
 Because of the idea of separation and limitation they are painful.
 Momentary relief from pain we call pleasure — and we build castles in the air hoping for endless pleasure which we call happiness.
 It is all misunderstanding and misuse.
 Wake up, go beyond, live really.

 **Q:**&ensp;My knowledge is limited, my power negligible.

-**M:**&ensp;Beïng the source of both.
+**M:**&ensp;Being the source of both.
 The self is beyond both knowledge and power.
 The observable is in the mind.
 The nature of the self is pure awareness, pure witnessing, unaffected by the presence or absence of knowledge or liking.

-Have your beïng outside this body of birth and death and all your problems will be solved.
+Have your being outside this body of birth and death and all your problems will be solved.
 They exist because you believe yourself born to die.
 Undeceive yourself and be free.
 You are not a person.

 <script>
 export default {